ravikumarsinha234/sentiment_analysis_using_multinomial_naive_bayesian_classifier/README.md

 (Why is ”flightled” on this list?
 I have no idea.
 Real data is sometimes weird.)

 ## Using the training data
+We will need to complete the program called tweet train.py that
+• Reads in vocablist tweet.pkl.
+• Goes through train tweet.csv row by row, counting the words These counts will be used to create a word frequency vector for each sentiment.
+• It will also count the tweets for each sentiment, so that it can say things like ”63.3% of all these tweets are negative.”.
+These frequencies will act as your priors.
+• Take the log of all the word frequencies and the sentiment frequencies.
+Save them both to a single file named frequencies tweet.pkl.
+• Print out the 10 most positive words and the 10 most negative (as determined by the difference between the Sentiment 0 frequency and the Sentiment 2 frequency).
+Words that don’t appear at all for a sentiment should be treated as if they appeared 0.5 times.
+When it runs, it should look something like this:
+> python3 tweet_train.py

+Skipped 81 tweets: had no words from vocabulary
+*** Tweets by sentiment ***
+0 (negative): 63.5%
+1 (neutral): 20.5%
+2 (positive): 16.0%
+Positive words:
+thanks thank great love awesome best much good amazing guys
+Negative words:
+flight cancelled hours hold delayed call get flightled hour dont

+## Test with the testing data

+You will need to complete the program called test tweet.py that
+• Reads in vocablist tweet.pkl and frequencies tweet.pkl.
+• Goes through test tweet.csv row by row, using Bayesian inference to guess if it is positive, negative, or neutral.
+• At the end, it should give some statistics on its performance, like accuracy and a confusion matrix.
+This should include a baseline of ”How many would the system get right if it ignored the data and just guessed the most common class?”
+• Besides a guess, the Bayesian Classifier gives us a probability that it is correct.
+If we discard the results that it is less sure of, we would expect it’s accuracy to increase.
+Make a plot showing this.
+When it runs, it should look like this:

+> python3 tweet_test.py

+Would get 63.5% accuracy by guessing "0" every time.
+Skipped 9 rows for having none of the common words 1468 lines analyzed, 1162 correct (79.2% accuracy)
+Confusion:
+[[843 58 31]
+[118 159 34]
+[ 42 23 160]]